christophercliff/caisson/README.md

 ## Deploy your static website to the cloud

 Caisson is a *pluggable* cloud deployment utility for static websites.
-It aims to make it easy to deploy a static website to the cloud services you already use.
+It makes it easy to deploy your static website to your favorite cloud services.

 ## Usage